slepc/slepc/doc/source/documentation/manual/pep.md

 (or in the command line `-st_transform`) to activate the first one (`ST` performs the transformation).
 Note that this flag belongs to `ST`, not `PEP` (use `PEPGetST` to extract it).

 In terms of overall computational cost, both approaches are roughly equivalent, but the advantage of the second one is not having to store the $T_k$ matrices explicitly.
 It may also be slightly more accurate.
 Hence, the `STSetTransform` flag is turned off by default.
-Please note that using shift-and-invert with solvers other than TOAR may require turning it on explicitly.

 A command line example would be: